-All transfers require a donor region or state (giving the quota) and a receiving region or state (receiving the quota).
+All transfers require a donor state (giving the quota) and a receiving state (receiving the quota).
 Transfers cannot be greater than the amount of quota allocated to the donor region or state for that fishing year.
-In order to initiate a transfer, a member of each state agency involved must submit a signed letter to the Commission identifying the involved parties, the pounds of quota to be transferred, and justification for the transfer (i.e.: an expected quota overage, safe harbor landings, etc).
-Letters regarding regional quotas must indicate that all states in the region agree to the transfer and may be signed by multiple state agencies.
+In order to initiate a transfer, a member of each state agency involved must submit a signed letter to the Commission identifying the involved parties, the pounds of quota to be transferred, and justification for the transfer (i.e. an expected quota overage, safe harbor landings, etc).
 The Executive Director, the ISFMP Director, and/or the FMP Coordinator will review all transfer requests.
 The transfer becomes final upon receipt of signed letters from the Commission to the donor and receiving parties.
 In the event that the donor or receiving member of a transaction subsequently wishes to change the amount of the transfer, both parties have to agree to the change and submit letters to the Commission which are signed by a member of the state agency.
-Parties participating in a quota transfer may add a provision which states that if the donor state or region incurs an overage in the current fishing year due to the transfer, the overage will be accommodated and paid back by the receiving state in the subsequent year.
+Parties participating in a quota transfer may add a provision which notes that if the donor state or region incurs an overage in the current fishing year due to the transfer, the overage will be accommodated and paid back by the receiving state in the subsequent year.

-If a region or state receives multiple requests to transfer quota at the same time, it is recommended that the state or region considers the requests in the order in which they were received.
+If a state receives multiple requests to transfer quota at the same time, it is recommended that the state considers the requests in the order in which they were received.
 Transfer requests intended to resolve issues other than quota overages (i.e. safe harbor) may need to be addressed ahead of the order in which they were received.